rainluo1/fin-data-analytics/README.md

 - **Leverage and Arbitrage**: Investigating the effects of borrowing to invest and taking advantage of index rebalance induced market movements.
 [TODO: add remaining into Github]
 - **Modern Portfolio Theory (MPT)**: Applying MPT principles to optimize returns for a given level of risk.
+- **Portfolio Sorting**: **non-parametric technique** securities grouping technique to yield return.

 ## Data-Driven Analysis

-- **Pandas, yfinance, NumPy, Matplotlib**: Leveraged these libraries to gather and process financial data from Yahoo Finance.
+- **Pandas, yfinance, NumPy, Matplotlib, Scipy**: Leveraged these libraries to gather and process financial data from Yahoo Finance.
-- **Data Collection**: Processed Yahoo Finance data for a range of assets to simulate portfolio performance.
+- **Data Collection**: Processed Yahoo Finance/WRDS/Factset data for a range of assets to simulate portfolio performance.
-- **Metrics**: Analyzed key performance indicators (KPIs), such as returns, volatility, Sharpe ratio, and maximum drawdown.
+- **Metrics**: Analyzed key performance indicators, such as returns, volatility, Sharpe ratio, and maximum drawdown.

 ## Highlights